X-ray Polarimetry in the Low Statistics Regime using the Bayesian Approach Reveals Polarization Angle Variations: GX 13+1

-Instead of a continuous or linear PA rotation, our results at a smaller time bin favor the scenario that the PA swings between two discrete angles, one around $-42\arcdeg$ and the other around $26\arcdeg$, by a difference of roughly $70\arcdeg$, in particular in Obs1.
-Such a bimodal model surpasses the linear model given the AIC or BIC tests.
-A similar conclusion can be drawn for Obs2, but in that observation, the PA prefers to stay in one of the angles during most of the time.
+Instead of a continuous or linear PA rotation, our results at a smaller time bin favor the scenario that the PA swings between two discrete angles, one around $-43\arcdeg$ and the other around $26\arcdeg$, by a difference of roughly $70\arcdeg$, in particular in Obs1.
+Such a bimodal model surpasses the linear model given the AIC or BIC tests, as well as the Bayes factor, $\ln {\rm BF} = 9.5$, indicative of ``very strong'' evidence \citep{kass1995}.
+For Obs2, the constant PA model cannot be significantly rejected compared with the bimodal model ($\ln {\rm BF} = 0.9$).
+This is mainly because the PA appears at the other value only in a few observations.
 These are consistent with the results reported in \citet{bobrikova2024b}.
-In Obs3, the linear model results in a significantly higher angle rotation rate ($b \approx 9.9^\circ / \text{h}$, see Table~\ref{tab:specfit}), causing multiple angle warps during the observation.
-While the bimodal model does not fit as good as it does in Obs1 and Obs2, it is still the best one among the three.
+For Obs3, the constant model is clearly disfavored compared with the bimodal model ($\ln {\rm BF} = 4.8$).
+However, one should be cautious if the PA distribution is exactly `bimodal', which is preferred because additional parameters help improve the fit, but the exact pattern of PA distribution cannot be well constrained with the current data.
+In Obs3, the linear model results in a significantly higher angle rotation rate ($b \approx 9.8^\circ / \text{h}$, see Table~\ref{tab:specfit}), causing multiple angle warps during the observation.
+However, the linear model in Obs3 is not significantly preferred over the constant model given the small difference in AIC or BIC.
+We then fitted the $q$ and $u$ values, which are presumably Gaussian, with the linear model and obtained an improvement of $\Delta \chi^2 = 1.9$ over the constant model with one additional degree of freedom, suggesting that the linear model is not significantly better, consistent with the Bayesian analysis.
+We note that the $\chi^2$ analysis in the $q-u$ space is not applicable to the bimodal model as $f_1$ is a probability, lacking a one-to-one correspondence between data and model.
+For Obs4, only the DU1 and DU3 data are released for analysis at the moment.
+The bimodal model is preferred over the other two ($\ln {\rm BF} = 9.4$ or $13.5$).
+Remarkably, the best-fit PAs are well consistent with those inferred with Obs1.